dugoh/nullmodem/README.md

 Notes/disclaimer:

+- This module is broken
-This does not conform to any linux kernel coding standard.
+- The code does not conform to any linux kernel coding standard.

 If anyone of the kernel staff wants to include this in the kernel distribution as an experimental driver, please go ahead.
 Maybe this thing will come to life.